Are we seeing the end of ECOWAS? – DW – 07/22/2024

 Are we seeing the end of ECOWAS?July 22, 2024

-Mali, Burkina Faso and Niger said they would to use their new union to fight off any external aggression.
+Mali, Burkina Faso and Niger have said they will to use their new union to fight off any external aggression.

 A history of mixed messages from ECOWAS

-Adib Saani, a foreign policy and security analyst at the Jatikay Center for Human Security and Peace Building in Accra, Ghana, told DW that this stand-off followed the bloc's past failure to deal with autocratic regimes had eroded its diplomatic influence over the years.
+Adib Saani, a foreign policy and security analyst at the Jatikay Center for Human Security and Peace Building in Accra, Ghana, told DW that this standoff followed the bloc's past failure to deal with autocratic regimes which had eroded its diplomatic influence over the years.

-Since 2020, there have been six successful and two attempted coups in West Africa under ECOWAS' watch.
+Since 2020, there have been six successful coups and two attempts in West Africa.

 Who is to blame for instability in West Africa?

 "The main reason for these coups wasn't coming the side of ECOWAS.
-It came from insecurity, violence extremism that had taken hold in northern Mali and was spreading its tentacles in the region," he told DW, highlighting that "ECOWAS was incapable of preventing (these) coups."
+It came from insecurity, violence extremism that had taken hold in northern Mali and was spreading its tentacles in the region," he said.
+"ECOWAS was incapable of preventing [these] coups."

-But Owusu stressed that ECOWAS did fail in its response to these developments: ECOWAS' protocol stipulates that it is to condemn coups and impose sanctions.
+But Owusu stressed that ECOWAS did fail in its response to these developments: the bloc's protocol stipulates that it is to condemn coups and impose sanctions.
 However, rather than serving as a deterrent to other countries, this protocol appears to have failed in the past four years.

 "[ECOWAS] didn't handle the situation very well," he said, highlighting that the threat to invade Niger after its military takeover was a a particularly "bad move."

-"They knew very well that they could not prosecute, and that really rendered them as toothless bulldog," Owusu explained, stressing that this move was the final straw that triggered Mali, Niger and Burkina Faso to break away from the bloc in January this year.
+"They knew very well that they could not prosecute, and that really rendered them as toothless bulldog," Owusu explained, stressing that this move was the final straw that triggered Mali, Niger and Burkina Faso to break away from the bloc in January.

 What went wrong for ECOWAS?

-ECOWAS meanwhile has been trying to push through several reforms for years to make the organization more viable and effective.
+ECOWAS has for years been trying to push through several reforms to make the organization more viable and effective.
 According to Saani, however, the bloc is yet to live up to that vision, with weak national governments showing even weaker commitment to the bloc.

-Owusu agrees on the need for good governance in West Africa, stressing that this lack of leadership is most visible when people are seen celebrating coups when they happen: "These are nostalgic feelings; people have come to feel that the military were in the past more effective than civilian leaders."
+Owusu agreed on the need for good governance in West Africa, stressing that this lack of leadership is most visible when people are seen celebrating coups when they happen.
+"These are nostalgic feelings; people have come to feel that the military were in the past more effective than civilian leaders," he said.

-Saani adds that "to a large extent, ECOWAS has lost a great deal of legitimacy," with "many West Africans calling it a presidents' club rather than (a bloc) representing the interest of ... citizens."
+Saani added that "to a large extent, ECOWAS has lost a great deal of legitimacy," with "many West Africans calling it a presidents' club rather than [a bloc] representing the interest of [...] citizens."

-ECOWAS leaders are reacting to this loss in esteem, hoping to change hearts and minds: at their latest summit in Nigeria earlier this month, they agreed to seek solutions and address the sense of mistrust in leaders within the region.
+ECOWAS leaders have reacted to this loss in esteem, hoping to change hearts and minds.
+At their latest summit in Nigeria earlier this month, they agreed to seek solutions and address the sense of mistrust in leaders within the region.

 They also vowed to continue talks with Burkina Faso, Niger and Mali in hopes of winning them back.